MrGlaurung/ShadowrunRoller/README.md

 outline for those chars with initative and so on and being able to check off each character as they are performing their actions in a combat round.

+I have some trouble "stealing" the xml-files of skills, spells and other things from Chummer (which I plan to do).
+Importing them into the project have proved much more difficult than I imagined.
+I'll work on this as soon as I have more time, but as of now (190314) I'm a bit busy in RL.

 These are the thought basic milestones:

 * [DONE] Create a program where you can roll a number of D6 Shadowrun style.